Player Code of Conduct

 - Players are always welcome to speak with the coach at anytime, including immediately after a game.

-- Westminster AFC prohibits any form of bullying against any player, within the club or on an opposing club’s team.
+- Westminster Soccer prohibits any form of bullying against any player, within the club or on an opposing club’s team.
 This includes online or offline bullying.
 The club strives to educate its players about the consequences of bullying and the need to respect others.

 Parent Code of Conduct